Economy of Prehispanic Mexico: The late Pre-classic (400 BC – 200 AD)

-During this period there was an increment in the construction of buildings, roads, hydraulic systems used for water storage and drainage.
-Also, the creation of chinampa's and terraces allowed a better production of food which generated an increment in the population and the strengthening of centralized government.
-Later cities were abandoned searching for other capitals such as Teotihuacán, Cholula or Cuicuilco which were richer and had a stronger centralized government.
+During this period, there was an increase in the construction of buildings, roads, and hydraulic systems used for water storage and drainage.
+Also, the creation of chinampa's and terraces allowed a better production of food, which generated an increment in the population and the strengthening of centralized government.
+Later cities were abandoned searching for other capitals such as Teotihuacán, Cholula or Cuicuilco, which were richer and had a stronger centralized government.